wwnorton/design-system/website/docs/getting-started.md

 npm install @wwnds/{core,react}
 ```

-## `@wwnds/core`
+## Core

-The core package contains our CSS framework as Sass modules.
+The `@wwnds/core` package contains our CSS framework as Sass modules.
 To use it, simply
 `@use` or `@forward` it in your project.
 We highly recommend forwarding a configured
 version of the design system and using it in your own modules.